Upper Deerfield Township, New Jersey

 Upper Deerfield Township is a township in Cumberland County, in the U.S. state of New Jersey.
-It is part of the Vineland-Bridgeton metropolitan statistical area, which encompasses those cities and all of Cumberland County for statistical purposes and which constitutes a part of the Delaware Valley.
+It is part of the Vineland-Bridgeton metropolitan statistical area, which encompasses those cities and all of Cumberland County for statistical purposes and which constitutes a part of the Philadelphia metropolitan area.
 As of the 2020 United States census, the township's population was 7,645, a decrease of 15 (−0.2%) from the 2010 census count of 7,660, which in turn reflected an increase of 104 (+1.4%) from the 7,556 counted in the 2000 census.

 Upper Deerfield Township was incorporated as a township by an act of the New Jersey Legislature on February 23, 1922, from portions of Deerfield Township, based on the results of a referendum held on April 3, 1922.
 The township was named for Deerfield Township, which in turn was named for Deerfield, Massachusetts.

 It is a dry town, where alcohol cannot be sold, as affirmed by a referendum passed in 1972.
 Upper Deerfield does not have its own police force and is protected by the New Jersey State Police.